 Does home insurance cover dog bites?

 There are various insurance policies which you may have in place that can cover you in the event that a personal injury claim is made against you as a dog owner.
-Whether you dog bit someone on your property or in a public place (park, woods etc.)
+Whether you dog bit someone on your property or in a public place (street, park, woods etc.)